Quick Start

 To complete and run the code in this guide, you need to set up your development environment as shown in the Install a Queryable Encryption Compatible Driver page.

-To see the complete code for this sample application,
+To see the complete code for the sample application, select your programming language in the language selector.

 Procedure